mattBlackDesign/replacem/README.md

 =====

 1. First you will need to cd into the directory your file is in.
+2. Run the "replacem" command.
-2. After running "replacem", it will ask you for the file name you want change.
+3. It will ask you for the file name you want change.
-3. Then it will ask you for the string you want to replace.
+4. Then it will ask you for the string you want to replace.
-4. Then what string you want to replace it with.
+5. Then what string you want to replace it with.
-5. Press Enter, and voila, your done.
+6. Press Enter, and voila, your done.